wdwzyyg/ptyrad/WISHLIST.md

     - tcBF?
 - Add totoal probe intensity so we can better normalize the measurement with respect to the probe intensity
     - This should help estimate the amplitude term with total intensity variation
+- Add MeasMask (WIP) to exclude bad pixels on detector from loss calculation and updates

 ### Forward